 Clients can expect a depth of expertise that is continually honed, as Pauline works with and learns from diverse stakeholder groups at post-secondary institutions and the communities they serve.
 Pauline is articulate, passionate, and focused on ensuring that an inspired and attainable vision unique to each client is crafted and delivered.

-An experienced architectural designer and project manager, Pauline has led and been involved in post-secondary projects of various scales across North America, from programming and planning, renovation and rehabilitation, to new construction.
+An experienced architectural designer and project manager, Pauline has led and been involved in post-secondary projects of various scales across North America, from programming and planning to renovation and rehabilitation to new construction.
 She has worked with institutions such as Simon Fraser University, the University of British Columbia, the Radcliffe Institute at Harvard University, Dartmouth College, MIT, and Stanford.

-In addition to her portfolio of cultural work, most recently including a design competition proposal for the Winnipeg Market Lands, Pauline is a lifelong participant and supporter of the arts.
+In addition to her portfolio of cultural work, which includes a design competition proposal for the Winnipeg Market Lands, Pauline is a lifelong participant and supporter of the arts.
 She studied studio arts at Emily Carr University, the Nova Scotia College of Art and Design, and the School of the Museum of Fine Arts in Boston.
 Pauline develops and teaches architecture and design classes for children, and is a member of the Board of Directors for the Winnipeg Jazz Orchestra.

 Share creativity like there’s no tomorrow.
 Good design has the power to transform peoples’ lives for the better and this is an inherently collaborative act.Pauline Thimm

 - Bachelor of Arts, Economics and Urban Geography University of British Columbia